Please Select The Best Answer From The Choices Provided.Abcd: Complete Guide

 • Optimize images: Serve next-gen formats like WebP, use responsive srcset attributes, and compress assets without sacrificing quality.

-• Implement server-side caching: make use of Redis or Varnish to reduce Time to First Byte (TTFB), a key contributor to LCP.
+• Implement server-side caching: put to work Redis or Varnish to reduce Time to First Byte (TTFB), a key contributor to LCP.

 • Preload critical resources: Use <link rel="preload"> for hero images and fonts that appear above the fold.